 Where skiing began

-7kms down the road from Selwyn Snowfields lies Kiandra, the place where skiing began in Australia during the Kiandra Gold Rush in the 1860s.
+7kms down the road from Selwyn lies Kiandra, the place where skiing began in Australia during the Kiandra Gold Rush in the 1860s.
 Now a skeleton of the once booming town, Kiandra is arguably the birthplace of the world’s first ski club, the Kiandra Pioneer Ski Club.
-Back then skis were made out of primitive wooden planks and the only way down the hill was straight down!
-Speed control was achieved by holding a long pole between your legs and sitting on it so it dug into the snow and acted like a brake and there were no lifts to carry you back to the top after a run.
+Back then skis were made out of wooden planks and the only way down the hill was straight down!
+Speed control was achieved by digging a long pole into the snow between your legs and there were no lifts to carry you back to the top after a run.

 The Kiandra Pioneer Ski Club operated for the next century.
 A major turning point for the club was when the president of the day, Peter Fountain, obtained the blue prints for a Mueller t-bar and had it manufactured in 1957 by a Newcastle firm by the name of James Engineering.
 The t-bar was installed on Township Hill at Kiandra and was the first t-bar in Australia and one of the only ones to this day to be built by an Australian company.

-Skiing began at Selwyn Snowfields in 1966 when a portable rope tow that had been built by Colin the previous year, was moved and installed on the run we now know as Township at the current site of Selwyn Snowfields.
+Skiing began at Selwyn in 1966 when a portable rope tow that had been built by Colin the previous year, was moved and installed on the run we now know as Township.
 This occurred towards the end of the season when the snow became too marginal at Kiandra for skiing.
-This was so successful that it continued for several years and in the late 1960s Colin purchased the Perisher Valley t-bar that had been built off the identical plans to the Kiandra t-bar and installed it at Selwyn Snowfields on the Township run.
+This was so successful that it continued for several years and in the late 1960s Colin purchased the Perisher Valley t-bar that had been built off the identical plans to the Kiandra t-bar and installed it at Selwyn on the Township run.
 The t-bar was installed by hand and was ready for operation for the 1972 ski season.

 Back then life was simple.
 Tickets were sold out of a duffle bag at the bottom of the lift.
 Tins of pineapple juice was the only commodity on sale and were sold out of the make shift shop front of Colin’s car.
 Many times visitors couldn’t make the drive in because the roads would be closed, so Colin, his wife Marnie and their team of helpers would just ski all day and have the slopes all to themselves.

-In 1982 the company Mount Selwyn Snowfields Pty Limited was created with shares holders Col and Marnie Myers, Bob and Janelle Heatley and John and Debbie Myers, John and Janelle being the son and daughter of Col and Marnie.
-In 1984 this company signed a 45 year lease with the National Parks and Wildlife Service for the area surrounding Selwyn Snowfields and this lease is still in place today.
-In 1995 Colin and Marnie retired and Janelle and Bob became the sole shareholders and have since taken the resort to new heights.
+In 1982 the company Mount Selwyn Snowfields Pty Ltd was created with shares holders Col and Marnie Myers, Bob and Janelle Heatley and John and Debbie Myers, John and Janelle being the son and daughter of Col and Marnie.
+In 1984 this company signed a 45 year lease with the National Parks and Wildlife Service for the area surrounding Selwyn and this lease is still in place today.
+In 1995 Colin and Marnie retired and Janelle and Bob became the sole shareholders.